-Increase in 2020 Paid Family Leave Benefits
+Increase in 2021 Paid Family Leave Benefits

-Pursuant to Workers Compensation Law § 204 (2), Family Leave Benefits will increase to 60% of the employee's average weekly wage, up to 60% of the statewide average weekly wage, for up to 10 weeks of leave.
+Pursuant to Workers Compensation Law § 204(2), Family Leave Benefits will increase to 67% of the employee's average weekly wage, up to 67% of the statewide average weekly wage, for up to 12 weeks of leave.
 The statute authorizes the Superintendent to delay these increases in Family Leave Benefit levels by one or more calendar years.
 In determining whether to delay the increases in the Family Leave Benefits for any year, the Superintendent shall consider: (1) the current cost to employees of the family leave benefit and any expected change in the cost after the benefit increase; (2) the current number of insurers issuing insurance policies with a family leave benefit and any expected change in the number of insurers issuing such policies after the benefit increase; (3) the impact of the benefit increase on employers' business and the overall stability of the program to the extent that information is readily available; (4) the impact of the benefit increase on the financial stability of the disability and family leave insurance market and carriers; and (5) any additional factors that the Superintendent deems relevant.

-Based on data available to the Department regarding enrollment, claims and anticipated impact on insurers, employers and enrollees, and consideration of the factors outlined above, the Superintendent has determined to apply the statutory increases in Family Leave Benefits for calendar year 2020.
-Accordingly, pursuant to Workers Compensation Law § 204(2)(a), Family Leave Benefits will increase to 60% of the employee's average weekly wage, but not to exceed 60% of the statewide average weekly wage, for up to 10 weeks of leave.
+Based on data available to the Department regarding enrollment, claims, and anticipated impact on insurers, employers and enrollees, and in consideration of the factors outlined above, the Superintendent has determined to apply the statutory increases in Family Leave Benefits for calendar year 2021.
+Accordingly, pursuant to Workers Compensation Law § 204(2), Family Leave Benefits will increase to 67% of the employee's average weekly wage, but not to exceed 67% of the statewide average weekly wage, for up to 12 weeks of leave.

-2020 Premium Rate for Family Leave Benefits and Maximum Employee Contribution
+2021 Premium Rate for Family Leave Benefits and Maximum Employee Contribution

-New York's Paid Family Leave program was first implemented commencing on January 1, 2018.
+New York's Paid Family Leave program was first implemented on January 1, 2018.
 For 2018, twenty-seven insurers offered Paid Family Leave coverage.
-For 2019, twenty-nine insurers are offering Paid Family Leave coverage.
-In determining the community rate for 2020, DFS has reviewed claims, demographic, financial and other Paid Family Leave data for calendar year 2018 and for the first six months of 2019 for the Paid Family Leave program in New York, consistent with actuarial principles.
+For 2020, twenty-seven insurers are offering Paid Family Leave coverage.
+In determining the community rate for 2021, DFS has reviewed claims, demographic, financial, and other Paid Family Leave data for calendar years 2018 and 2019, and for the first six months of 2020 for the Paid Family Leave program in New York, consistent with actuarial principles.
 DFS also has reviewed claims and demographic data for New York's disability coverage, as disability insurers are required to include Family Leave Benefits coverage as a rider to their disability policies.
-In addition, DFS has reviewed available data from other states with enacted paid family leave programs (New Jersey, California and Rhode Island), adjusting for differences between the programs in those states and New York's more robust family leave benefits program.
-DFS also has reviewed information and data from the New York State Department of Labor, the United States Census Bureau and other relevant sources.
+In addition, DFS has reviewed available data from other states with enacted paid family leave programs (New Jersey, California, Rhode Island, and other states which recently introduced paid family leave programs), adjusting for differences between the programs in those states and New York's program.
+DFS also has reviewed information and data from the New York State Department of Labor, the United States Census Bureau, and other relevant sources.

-To predict the Family Leave Benefits claims for the 2020 calendar year, DFS considered all relevant actuarial factors, including but not limited to:
+To estimate the Family Leave Benefits claims for the 2021 calendar year, DFS considered all relevant actuarial factors, including but not limited to: